 To get started with MoneyMutual, you will fill out a form with your information for lenders to review.
-You may get several offers in a few minutes from a variety of lenders.
+You may get several offers in a few minutes from various lenders.

 A few of the borrow requirements include some form of consistent income that totals at least $800, a minimum age of 18, a legal resident of the U.S., and an active checking account.
 If you can provide information that confirms each of these requirements, you will likely receive several loan offers.

 If you need money quickly, this could be a good option because you may receive the funds within 24 hours.

 Loan Amount$500 – $10,000